day8/re-frame/docs/EPs/0002-ReframeInstances.md

 ## Introduction

-Currently, there can only be one instance of `re-frame` at a time on a page.
+Currently, there can only be one instance of `re-frame` on a page.
 This limitation greately simplifies the programmer's experience of re-frame in 99% of usecases.